jacquelinegarrahan/MD_SurrogateModel_Demo_20200206/README.md

 $ conda activate online-surrogate-model $
 ```

-Tensorflow is installed using CPU only.
+Note: Tensorflow is installed via pip as outlined in the tensorflow documentation.
+It is installed using CPU only for this project.

 ## To Run the Demo